Frequently Asked Questions

 All three are Collective Management Organizations, but they separately administer three different classes of rights.
 MCSK administers the copyright for authors, composers,, arrangers and music publishers of musical works.
 KAMP administers the related rights of producers of sound recordings while PRISK administers the related rights or performers of sound recording and audio-visual works.
 Even though KAMP and PRISK work together in issuing a joint license to users of sound recordings and audio-visual works, their constitutions, membership and guardianship of rights and responsibilities are different.

-14. Can a producer collect his/her royalty payments from KAMP without being a member?
+14. Can anyone collect his/her royalty payments from KAMP Copyright and Related Rights Limited without being a member?

-KAMP represents every producer of sound recordings, whether they are members or not.
+KAMP Copyright and Related Rights Limited represents every performer of literary and music works and producer of sound recordings, whether they are members or not.
 However, it is important to note that in order to make the royalty payments, KAMP requires the personal details of the work (s) for purposes of monitoring.
 If the person wants to claim their royalty payments but does not want to be a member, an administration cost of 30% of the royalty amount will be charged.

-15. What mandate does KAMP hold on behalf of its right holders?
+15. What mandate does KAMP Copyright and Related Rights Limited hold on behalf of its right holders?

-KAMP collects these license fees from users of sound recordings who engage in activities described as Communication to the Public and Broadcasting.
-This legal mandate to collect is enshrined in Sections 28 of the Copyright Act 2001 respectively and seeks to enable the owners of these sound recordings to fully benefit from their economic rights through an equitable right to remuneration, as envisaged under the Act.
+KAMP Copyright and Related Rights Limited collects these license fees from users of copyright and related rights who engage in activities described as Communication to the Public and Broadcasting.
+This legal mandate to collect is enshrined in Section 28 of the Copyright Act 2001 respectively and seeks to enable the owners of the Copyright and related rights to fully benefit from their economic rights through an equitable right to remuneration, as envisaged under the Act.
 KAMP is also mandated to collect Blank Media Levy, as compensation for copies of recorded music made for private use using blank media music carriers such as flash disks, CDs, memory cards, phones, computers, etc under Section 28 of the said Act.

 17. What is KAMP-PRISK?